fmalmeida/MpGAP/docs/config.rst

     // shortreads.
 It executes an alternative workflow and DOES NOT RUN unicycler/spades/haslr default hybrid modes.
     //
     // Whenever using this parameter, it is also possible to polish the longreads-only assemblies with Nanopolish,
-    // Medaka or VarianCaller (Arrow) before the polishing with shortreads (using Pilon).
+    // Medaka or gcpp before the polishing with shortreads (using Pilon).
 For that it is necessary to set
-    // the right parameters: pacbio_all_bam_path, nanopolish_fast5Path or medaka_sequencing_model.
+    // the right parameters: pacbio_bams, nanopolish_fast5Path or medaka_sequencing_model.
           strategy_2 = false

     // Whenever polishing long reads only assemblies with unpaired short reads (single end), the pipeline